MementoMakoMori/RepData_PeerAssessment1/PA1_template.md

 ```

 There was probably a more efficient method than using grep and taking indices, but it works and made sense to me.
 Now, the final chart!
-Although the course example had two panels, I decided to make one panel with overlapping color-coded lines.
-I think it makes it easier to compare weekday vs weekend values at any single interval.
+Although the course example had to panels, I decided to make one panel with overlapping color-coded lines.
+I think it makes it easier to compare weekday vs weekend values a single interval.

 ```{r part5.2}